caituo27/caituo27.github.io/_posts/2024/06/2024-06-28-angular-cdk-tutorial-automatically-resizing-textareas.md

 And that’s all we need, now let’s save and see how it works.

-Now we can see that the textarea is no longer defaulting to show two rows, it’s only accounting for a single row, so the directive appears to be doing its job.
-But what’s a little odd is that we’re seeing a scrollbar.
-Now, it does automatically resize as we add more rows, but when we clear it all out, it doesn't resize smaller.
+Now we can see that the textarea no longer defaults to a height of two rows, instead it accounts for only a single row.
+So the directive appears to be doing its job.
+But what’s a little odd is that there's a scrollbar even when no text has been added.
+It does automatically resize as content is added, but when the content is cleared out, it doesn't resize back down to the initial height.

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/06-28/demo-3.gif' | relative_url }}" alt="Example of the cdkTextareaAutosize directive partially functioning but without the proper styles" width="712" height="932" style="width: 100%; height: auto;">
 </div>

-Well, it looks like that’s not working properly.
-So, we have some issues, but there’s a simple fix for them.
+So, it looks like it's not working properly, buut there’s a simple fix for these issues.

 ### Including Angular CDK Auto-size Styles for Proper textarea Height Calculation